-If you’ve really got your fingers on the pulse of the games industry, it won’t take long to note just how dangerous it can be for those who’ve found their careers in that field.
-The crunching of employees, be it in AAA spaces or even those independent yet large studios, is prevalent as ever.
-Instances of toxic work cultures plague the bigger studios, whether that’s the long documented history of Riot Games or the shockwave of poor ongoings at Ubisoft that was revealed last year.
+If you’ve got your finger on the pulse of the games industry, you’d know just how dangerous it can be for those who’ve found their careers in that field.
+The crunching of employees, particularly in larger studios, is more prevalent than ever.
+Instances of toxic work culture plague these studios, whether that’s the long documented history of Riot Games or the shockwave of poor ongoings at Ubisoft that was revealed last year.
 These are tragic stories that need to be reported on if we are to see change.
 In the middle of a lot of these reports over the years is games media journalist Jason Schreier, often the individual to break such stories.
-His latest book, Press Reset: Ruin and Recovery in the Video Game Industry, paints these stories to an engaging degree.
+His latest book, Press Reset: Ruin and Recovery in the Video Game Industry, highlights these stories to an engaging degree.
 What happens when promising studios close up shop?
 Or when beloved ones fall from grace?
 Schreier tells all in this book.

 Then, on the next page, some cold 2017 stats from the IGDA are referenced.
-Roughly one thousand game workers were interviewed, querying just how many employers they’d been within the industry over the past five years.
-That number was rounded off to 2.2.
-For freelancers, that number was even higher, citing 3.6.
-Jason Schreier understands, as I’m sure a lot of us do, that game developers love their job, even through thick and thin.
+Roughly one thousand game workers were interviewed, with one question asking just how many employers they’d worked with in the industry over the past five years.
+That answer was rounded off to 2.2.
+For freelancers, the number was even higher, citing 3.6.
+Jason Schreier understands, as I’m sure a lot of us do, that game developers love their job, even if at times the role can feel unstable and constantly in flux.
 What these stats and this documented workaholic culture prove is that employees, unfortunately, are used to this.

 “…highlighting the love and fear that can come from being the small fish in the big pond that is high budget game studios.”